Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

 <a name="objectives"></a>

 # Objective of the POC
-Showcase DDoS protection on azure resources with public IP
+Showcase DDoS Protection Standard on Azure resources with public IP

 <a name="overview"></a>

 # Overview
 It showcases following use cases
-1. Perform DDoS attack on resources in a virtual network including public IP addresses associated with virtual machines by following configuration --> DDoS protection detects attack and mitigate the DDoS attack and send alert.
+1. Perform DDoS attack on resources in a virtual network including public IP addresses associated with virtual machines by following configuration --> DDoS Protection Standard detects attack and mitigate the DDoS attack and send alert.
-    * Virtual Network (VNet enabled DDoS protection)
+    * Virtual Network (VNet enabled DDoS Protection Standard)

 <a name="important-notes"></a>

 # Important Notes
-Azure DDoS Protection is provided for any Azure resource that has an Azure public IP address associated to it. such as virtual machines, load balancers, and application gateways.
-You need to register for the service before you can enable DDoS Protection Standard for your subscription.
-DDoS Protection Standard is available in the East US, East US 2, West US, West Central US, North Europe, West Europe, Japan West, Japan East, East Asia, and Southeast Asia regions only.
+DDoS Protection Standard protects resources in a virtual network including public IP addresses associated with virtual machines, load balancers, and application gateways.
+When coupled with the Application Gateway web application firewall, DDoS Protection Standard can provide full layer 3 to layer 7 mitigation capability.
+Refer [Azure DDoS Protection Standard](https://docs.microsoft.com/en-us/azure/virtual-network/ddos-protection-overview) for more details.